isc-projects/kea/doc/sphinx/arm/install.rst

 from operating system vendors, it is open source software written in C++.
 As such, it is freely available in source code form from ISC as a downloadable tar file.
-The source code can also be obtained from the Kea Gitlab repository at https://gitlab.isc.org/isc-projects/kea.
+The source code can also be obtained from the Kea GitLab repository at https://gitlab.isc.org/isc-projects/kea.
 This section describes how to build Kea from the source code.

 Download Tar File